 Wherever you are in your motherhood journey, every mom has probably felt touched out, burned out, or frayed to the point of yelling, sobbing, or curling up in a corner.
 A little alone time can be a healing balm.
 A break from being needed, even for a few minutes, can have a positive effect on you and your kids.
 Our team had a giggle recently as everyone shared what they really wanted for Mother’s Day—each wishing for a variation of “time away from our kids.”

-And because right now it’s harder than ever to get out or get away, we’ve put together some ideas to sneak in some much needed solo time, even if it’s just for a few minutes.
+In case you need some inspiration, we’ve put together a simple list with seven ideas for how to sneak in some much needed solo time, even if it’s just for a few minutes.

 Put in your earbuds for a favorite podcast, mindfulness meditation, or opt to listen to nature’s playlist.
 A hike or a solo walk around the block can do wonders when you don’t have to stop every two seconds to let your toddler crawl out of the stroller.